-Environmental Management Plan for construction sites Minimum requirements guide for developers
+Environmental Management Plan for construction sites

+Minimum requirements guide for developers

-This guidance has been designed to assist developers who have been asked to produce an Environmental Management Plan in association with works to develop or redevelop a piece of land.
+City Offices, Colebrook Street, Winchester, Hampshire SO23 9LJ www.winchester.gov.uk T 01962 840 222 E customerservice@winchester.gov.uk This guidance has been designed to assist developers who have been asked to produce a Construction Environmental Management Plan in association with works to develop or redevelop a piece of land.
 This may be a requirement of a planning condition or be requested as informal advice.

-A typical Environmental Management Plan condition is provided below, although this may be adjusted on a case by case basis:
+A typical Construction Environmental Management Plan condition is provided below, although this may be adjusted on a case-by-case basis: